New Castle Delaware

 may be the spirit who likes the apartments on the third floor.

-Guests who stay in the apartments are well aware of their unseen presence through strange paranormal activity.
+Guests who stay in the apartments are well aware of an unseen presence through its strange paranormal activity.

 Windows open and shut, doors open and shut, lights probably go on and off.
 Faucets probably go on and off.